EMG-MU/WAPPAC_docs/docs/rules_eval_criteria.md

-# Summary: Evaluation Criteria & Competition Rules
+# Summary of Evaluation Criteria & Competition Rules

 To ensure a clear evaluation of the results, a crucial distinction between the full simulation time span and the scoring interval must be made.